Store

 Iron overload is a dangerous condition, and it can affect the liver, brain, blood vessels, heart, endocrine glands, and digestive tract.
 Iron toxicity is a huge stressor on the body, and it can even become fatal.
 In some cases it is acute, but generally, iron accumulates slowly over time.

 This gradual build-up of iron in the system creates chronic stress, which makes the adrenal glands work overtime to secrete the body’s main anti-stress hormone, cortisol, in order to deal with this stress.
-At first, cortisol levels rise, marking the beginning stages of Adrenal Fatigue Syndrome (AFS).
-But after a while, the adrenals become so weak they can’t produce cortisol anymore, and this marks the more advanced stages of AFS.
+At first, cortisol levels rise, marking the beginning stages of Adrenal Fatigue (AF).
+But after a while, the adrenals become so weak they can’t produce cortisol anymore, and this marks the more advanced stages of Adrenal Fatigue.

-Symptoms of AFS include fatigue, weight gain, insomnia, PMS, low libido, infertility, anxiety, mild depression, heart palpitations, brain fog, intolerance to stress, food and drug sensitivities, lowered immunity, salt and sugar cravings, hypoglycemia, hair loss, and more.
+Symptoms of Adrenal Fatigue include fatigue, weight gain, insomnia, PMS, low libido, infertility, anxiety, mild depression, heart palpitations, brain fog, intolerance to stress, food and drug sensitivities, lowered immunity, salt and sugar cravings, hypoglycemia, hair loss, and more.

 How Excess Iron Affects Your Body